 2. Emergency Room – The percentage of residents who within 30 days of nursing home placement had to go to the emergency room for outpatient care.

 3. Antipsychotics – The percentage of residents who weren’t previously on an antipsychotic medication and were given one.
-According to the FDA, utilizing antipsychotic medications in seniors with dementia show the risk of death is greater.
-Therefore, it is vital that these medications be used appropriately and only when necessary.
+According to the FDA, utilizing antipsychotic medications in seniors with dementia increase the risk of death.
+It is vital that these medications be used appropriately and only when necessary.
 If at all possible, behavior should be managed in other ways, such as with a higher staff to patient ratio.

-4. Bed Sores – The percentage of residents who have new pressure ulcers (also called bed sores) or who already had them, but they got worse.
+4. Bed Sores – The percentage of residents who have new pressure ulcers (bed sores) or who had ones that worsened.
 A pressure ulcer is an area of skin that is damaged due to long-term pressure.
 It often occurs when one does not change positions frequently enough.

 5. Independence – The percentage of nursing home residents who showed improvement in their ability to move around independently.
 This includes walking, transferring (i.e., getting out of bed and sitting in a chair), and the ability to move about within the nursing home.